2 have already made this dish!

 Meat

-Buy high-quality meat (e.g. Rib Eye) and cut it very thinly to ensure it cooks quickly.
+Buy high quality meat (e.g. rib eye) and slice it very thinly to make sure it cooks quickly.
 Meat types that go well with Shabu Shabu are

 - Beef